Summertime Perfect for Cost-Saving Plumbers’ Projects

 Summertime is the perfect time of year to take care of important plumbing inspection, maintenance, and repair tasks, as plumbers’ schedules are less busy, and temperature and other conditions are more conducive to their work.
 By taking action on these issues, property owners can spend more of their summers having fun and less worrying about emergency repairs.

 According to AAA, about 80 percent of families polled by the organization said they were planning a road trip this summer, up from 2016.
 The last thing anyone wants to deal with when they hit the road with their family or friends is a call from the neighbors telling them that they need to return home to deal with a serious issue like a septic system failure.
-Not only do they lose vacation days and money spent on hotel and other accommodations, they also end up with big bills a little preventative maintenance could have allowed them to avoid.
+Not only do they lose vacation days and money spent on hotels and other accommodations, but they also end up with big bills a little preventative maintenance could have allowed them to avoid.

 By working to ensure tasks like kitchen faucet repair, sink drain maintenance, and water heater repair are taken care of, you can hit the road with no worries.